+91-8800481100 neelam@ivfconceptions.com

 Surrogate and intended parents’ relationship

-There are so many different forms of safe and stable surrogate relationships, and this depends on the needs of both the surrogate and the parents expected.
+There are so many different forms of safe and stable surrogate relationships, and this depends on the needs of both the surrogate and the parents.
 It will take some time to build a relationship with your intended parents but it will eventually feel sincere and real.
 Throughout the method, the best ties are naturally established.

 Many surrogates with their intended parents have been like relatives, while others have not stayed in touch.
 Often a strong intended parent and surrogate relationship can be established instantly and the intended parents and surrogate are intended to become very close.